Safety

 Outsourced construction patrol

-Plant Safety & Health Administration, the Toyota Boshoku Health and Safety Association, and the construction planning division work together as one in outsourced construction patrol activities.
-Patrols don’t simply involve identifying unsafe behavior, but also listening to concerns, and creating an even better environment for construction workers.
+Plant Health & Safety Administration, the Toyota Boshoku Health and Safety Association, and the construction planning division work together as one in outsourced construction patrol activities.
+Patrols don't simply involve identifying unsafe behavior, but also listening to concerns, and creating an even better environment for contractors.

 Patrol activities in close collaboration